Khamekaze/DarkHouseExtreme/README.md

 Gradle will then handle everything and build the project.

+### Download the .apk

+just click this [link](http://s000.tinyupload.com/?file_id=63935124926547665095) to download the apk directly to you phone and install it.
+You can also drag the apk to a running android emulator to install it

 ### Note
 This code won't run on a device which already has the signed version from Google Play already installed.
 This is the standard security feature made by google to prohibit replacement of an already signed application with